 Through their day-to-day contact with pupils and direct work with families, staff at the school have a crucial role to play in noticing indicators of possible abuse or neglect and referring to the appropriate bodies, usually Merthyr Tydfil Social Services.

-Our designated person for Child Protection is Mr Morgan, and the Deputy designated person is Mr Prosser.
-Our governor in charge of Child Protection is Cllr.
+Our designated person for Child Protection is Mr Morgan (Headteacher), and the Deputy designated person is Mr Prosser (Deputy Headteacher).
+Our Governor in charge of Child Protection is Cllr.
 S. Jago

 Below are a number of different documents regarding Child Protection and Safeguarding at Trelewis Primary School.
 If you require further information, or have any questions, please get in touch.
 Further policies can be found on the policy section of the website.